Best music podcasts: welcome to What Hi-Fi?'s round-up of the best music podcasts, from discovering new tunes to learning about the classics.

 Almost everybody you meet has a recommendation for you, but it can be a rough tide to navigate since podcasts have become so ubiquitous – not to mention of such wildly varying value – and that’s no more the case with any other subject than music.

-Here we’ve put together ten of the best music podcasts, which includes some choice mixes, artist interviews and plenty of delving into theory, history and music culture.
+We’ve put together 11 of the best music podcasts, including some choice mixes, artist interviews and plenty of delving into theory, history and music culture.
 So go forth and learn, discover and, most of all, enjoy.

-This has fast become one of the most listened-to and celebrated music podcasts going.
-There's even a spin-off Netflix series!
-The premise is simple: an artist speaks about one of their songs, breaking it apart – or exploding it – and explains how it came to be.
-Song Exploder’s ever-growing popularity has meant an increased profile of its guests, and it has welcomed R.E.M., Lindsey Buckingham and Iggy Pop during its 199 episodes so far.
+This has fast become one of the most listened-to and celebrated music podcasts going, even sparking a spin-off Netflix series (opens in new tab)!
+The premise is simple: an artist speaks about one of their songs, breaking it apart – exploding it, if you will – to explain how the track came to fruition.
+Song Exploder (opens in new tab)’s ever-growing popularity has meant it has welcomed R.E.M. (opens in new tab), Lindsey Buckingham (opens in new tab) and Iggy Pop (opens in new tab) during its 224 episodes thus far.

-If you’re on the hunt for an electronic mix, you need look no further than the RA Podcast.
-Its number counts 758 episodes and rising since Troy Pierce first took the reins in 2006, having hosted a variety of legends, heavyweights and emerging DJs along the way.
-The RA Exchange, meanwhile, is a series of 538 (so far) interviews with artists, labels and promoters discussing the electronic music landscape.
+If you’re on the hunt for an electronic mix, look no further than the RA Podcast (opens in new tab).
+Its number counts 813 episodes and rising since Troy Pierce first took the reins in 2006 (opens in new tab), having hosted a variety of legends, heavyweights and emerging DJs along the way.
+The RA Exchange (opens in new tab), meanwhile, is a series of 592 (so far) interviews with artists, labels and promoters discussing the electronic music landscape.

 Switched On Pop

 Should you care about Ed Sheeran and Justin Bieber?
 Can algorithms write pop songs?
 Why does every intro sound like it’s underwater?
-While you can barely move for think pieces on classic records by critics’ darlings, the world of mainstream pop music has been somewhat neglected.
-Musicologist Nate Sloan and songwriter Charlie Harding remedy that with Switched On Pop, where they explore the craft of creating some of the world’s biggest pop songs – and do so with genuine love and admiration of their subject matter.
+Although one can barely move for think pieces on classic records by critics’ darlings, the world of mainstream pop music has been somewhat neglected.
+To remedy that, musicologist Nate Sloan and songwriter Charlie Harding are here with Switched On Pop (opens in new tab), a podcast where they explore the craft of creating some of the world’s biggest pop songs – and refreshingly, they do so with genuine love and admiration of their subject matter.

 Monday Morning Mixtape